 $ sqlite3 Manifest.db

-and hit enter.
-You now simply remove the entries for the safari website data
+You now simply remove the entries for the safari website data cache by typing:

 sqlite> DELETE FROM Files WHERE relativePath LIKE 'Library/WebKit/WebsiteData/%' AND domain = 'AppDomain-com.apple.mobilesafari';

-to leave SQLite.
-You now have a backup free from cookies of all types.
+You now have a backup free from all types of cookies.

 - The remaining step is to restore the backup you just modified to your

-hone.
-After doing this you may need to setup some of your account details by
+phone.
+After doing this you may need to set some of your account details by

 reentering passwords, you may have to reconnect to WiFi and you might have to